The Silence Gap: Know What You Know

 In the middle of our debate over our email strategy, I stopped and said it out loud, “We need to know that we actually know what we think we know.”

-But as 18 years of parenting my non-verbal son, Ronan, has taught me, assuming you understand a situation just because you are looking at it is the fastest way to fail.
+I’ve learned that assuming you understand a situation just because you are looking at it is the fastest way to fail.

 The Danger Lurking Below the Surface